nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    * **Prerequisites:** The patient list contains a patient entry with the NRIC "T0123456A".
    * **Test case:** `delete T0123456A`.
    * **Expected:** The patient entry with the corresponding NRIC is deleted from the patient list.
-Details of the deleted contact shown in the status message.
+Details of the deleted contact shown in the status message. <br>

 2. No patient with the corresponding valid NRIC found in the patient list when deleting a patient.

    * **Prerequisites:** The patient list contains no patient entries with the NRIC "S0000001X".
    * **Test case:** `delete S0000001X`.
    * **Expected:** No patient is deleted.
-Patient not found error details shown in the status message.
+Patient not found error details shown in the status message. <br>

 3. Keying in an invalid NRIC when deleting a patient.

    * **Test case:** `delete T000001X`.
    * **Expected:** No patient is deleted.
-Invalid command error details shown in the status message.
+Invalid command error details shown in the status message. <br>

 4. No NRIC keyed in when deleting a patient.